SD3004/surface-vision-transformers/README.md

 ```
 python train.py ../config/SiT/training/hparams.yml
 ```
-Where all hyperparameters for training and model design models are to be set in the yaml file *hparams.yml*, such as:
+Where all hyperparameters for training and model design models are to be set in the yaml file `config/preprocessing/hparams.yml`, such as:

+- Transformer architecture
 - Training strategy: from scratch, ImageNet or SSL weights
-- Optimisation
+- Optimisation strategy
 - Patching configuration
 - Logging